 In order to prove a personal injury case, your attorney will have to show that the other person or corporation committed a negligent act that resulted in your injuries.
 In order to demonstrate negligence, your attorney will work to show the existence of four things: a duty on the part of the other person or corporation, a breach of that duty, that this breach caused the accident, and that damages resulted.

 For example, in a Maryland medical malpractice case, a doctor has a duty to provide the type of care a reasonable doctor would provide in the same circumstances.
 If the doctor shows up to your heart surgery drunk, this is a breach of his duty to behave as a reasonable doctor should.
-If he makes a mistake that causes permanent heart damage, your lawyer will work to prove that his drunkenness, the breach, was the cause of the accident.
+If he makes a mistake that causes permanent heart damage, your Maryland personal injury lawyer will work to prove that his drunkenness, the breach, was the cause of the accident.
 Damages could be whatever present and future medical bills you face as a result of the damage done to your heart.
 They can also include pain and suffering, as will be discussed in more detail below.

 It is important to note that Maryland follows a doctrine known as “pure contributory negligence” This means that if the jury finds you to be partially at fault for the accident, even in the slightest way, you are barred from recovering any damages.
 For example, if the other driver was speeding over the limit and slammed into you but the jury finds that your failure to turn on your blinker was also a factor in the accident, you will not receive any compensation.

 Suing for Pain and Suffering and Other Damages in Maryland Personal Injury Cases